Day/night cricket

 Day / night cricket: present time

-In the 2013/14 season, the organizers of the Sheffield Shield (a league in Australia) prescribed in the rules that three-day matches can be played in the dark.
+In the 2013/14 season, the organizers of the Sheffield Shield (a league in Australia) prescribed in the rules that three-day matches could be played in the dark.
 In November 2015, Australia and New Zealand played their first ever test match under artificial lighting, and Pakistan and the West Indies played the second such fight in 2016.

 Nisha Bhavani